mariadb-corporation/MaxScale/Documentation/REST-API/Resources-MaxScale.md

 **Note:** The modification of logging parameters via this endpoint has deprecated in MaxScale 2.6.0.
 The parameters should be modified with the `/v1/maxscale` endpoint instead.

+  Any PATCH requests done to this endpoint will be redirected to the `/v1/maxscale` endpoint.
+Due to the mispelling of the `ms_timestamp` and `log_throttling` parameters, this is not fully backwards compatible.

 ```
 PATCH /v1/maxscale/logs